 Everolimus belongs to the class of medications called antineoplastics.
 It is used to treat certain forms of advanced cancers.
 It may be used in combination with other medications to treat certain types of advanced breast cancer.
 It may be used alone to treat pancreatic neuroendocrine tumours or PNET (tumours in the pancreas that produce chemical messengers), or neuroendocrine tumours (NET) originating from the stomach or lungs, that have metastasized (spread) or progressed within the past year.
-Everolimus is also used to treat renal cell carcinoma (kidney cancer) that has spread, after other medications have been tried.
+Everolimus is used to treat renal cell carcinoma (kidney cancer) that has spread, after other medications have been tried.
 It may also be used to reduce the growth of subependymal giant cell astrocytomas (SEGA, a type of brain tumour) in people with a condition called tuberous sclerosis complex (TSC).

-Everolimus works by slowing the growth and spread of breast cancer cells, kidney cancer cells and pancreatic cells that produce hormones by blocking key enzymes.
+Everolimus works by slowing the growth and spread of cancer cells that produce hormones by blocking key enzymes.
 It may also reduce the size of brain and kidney tumours that occur with the genetic condition tuberous sclerosis complex.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.